-All storage interfaces must be fully documented.
-This include: SAS, SATA, PCIe, Networking and other high-speed interfaces must be outlined.
+All storage interfaces must be fully documented, this include: SAS, SATA, PCIe, Networking and other high-speed interfaces.
 Extra consideration is to be provided for submissions that include schematics, board and layout files, and manufacturing files.
 Additionally all the tools needed for testing including the test cases should be submitted along with the original submission or shortly thereafter.

-5.2 Flectrical Interfaces
+5.2 Electrical Interfaces